zenml-io/zenml/docs/book/getting-started/examples.md

 [Click here to go to ZenBytes](https://github.com/zenml-io/zenbytes)

+ZenBytes shares a close link to the [Practical MLOps](../advanced-guide/practical/practical-mlops.md) section of the docs.

 ## ZenFiles: See ZenML in practice

 ZenFiles are production-grade ML use-cases powered by ZenML.
 They are fully